 The Mayor and City Council have recognized these benefits and realize the need to protect their investment with a comprehensive urban forest management program.
 The City Service Department Division of Forestry is responsible for all city-owned trees.
 It monitors the planting, pruning and removal of trees on public property, which includes trees within the right of way (including on tree lawns), parks and around municipal buildings.

 In Strongsville, more than 112,000 trees provide beauty and shade in our community.
-For more information on the street tree planting or pruning programs, please click here.

 Emerald Ash Borers

 The city is actively battling the Emerald Ash Borer, a destructive beetle responsible for killing thousands of ash trees in Ohio and surrounding states.